 Securewest has long been committed to the development and adoption of security industry standards and international codes of practice.
-It is a member of ADS, the Security in Complex Environments Group (SCEG) and the United Nations Global Compact.
+It is a member of the United Nations Global Compact.

 We support the Human Rights Initiative at Sea (HRAS) in its aims to raise the profile, awareness, implementation and accountability for human rights protections, throughout the maritime industry, especially where they are currently absent and being abused.

 Securewest is a member of the United Nations Global Compact from which it aligns, supports and actively promotes its 10 guiding principles derived from the Universal Declaration of Human Rights, International Labour Organisation (ILO), RIO Declaration on Environment and Development, and the United Nations Convention against Corruption:

 UN Global Compact – Human Rights

 1. Businesses should support and respect the protection of internationally proclaimed human rights; and